Lightning-AI/litgpt/README.md

    ```

 It is expected that you have downloaded the pretrained weights as described above.
-The finetuning requires a GPU with ~24 GB memory (GTX 3090).
+The finetuning requires at least one GPU with ~24 GB memory (GTX 3090).
+Follow the instructions in the script to efficiently fit your GPU memory.
 Note: For some GPU models you might need to install [PyTorch nightly](https://pytorch.org/) (see issue [#101](https://github.com/Lightning-AI/lit-llama/issues/101)).

 ## Get involved!